johmca/IBM-Watson-Developer-Certification-Study-Guide/README.md

 \- **Customer Call Centers**

 -   Agent Assist Q&A System

     \- Problems Solved: Provide a natural language help system so human call agents can rapidly retrieve answers to    customer questions

     \- Services used:

     \- Conversation

     \- Natural Language Understanding

     \- Retrieve & Rank

 \- Automation of Customer/Technical Support Ticket Routing

 \- Problems Solved:

-a) Detect the topic of a ticket and route to the appropriate department to handle it
+1. Detect the topic of a ticket and route to the appropriate department to handle it

-b) Escalate support tickets based on customer sentiment
+    1. Escalate support tickets based on customer sentiment

-c) Route support requests to agents that already solved similar problems by detecting natural language similarities between new customer tickets and resolved ones.
+        1. Route support requests to agents that already solved similar problems by detecting natural language similarities between new customer tickets and resolved ones.

     \- Services used could include:

     \- Natural Language Classifier to identify class of problem/ question using bespoke classifier developed in WKS

     \- Tone analyser to extract sentiment expressed in support ticket

     \-Natural Language Understanding could pull out entities and keywords and app could use these to lookup agents with recent experience in these areas from database

-**- Physicians Expert Adviser: **
+**- Physicians Expert Adviser:**

-\- Example: Watson Discovery Advisor
+\- Example: Watson Discovery Advisor is an example of this

 \- Problem Solved: Provides relevant medical suggestions and insights in natural language so physicians can more accurately diagnose patients.

 \- Services used:

-\-Conversation can be used to provide natural language interface to the Dr
+\-Conversation can be used to provide natural language interface to the Doctor

-\- Natural Language Understanding can pul out entities, keywords based on domain specific classifier built in WKS
+\- Natural Language Understanding can pull out entities, keywords based on domain specific classifier built in WKS

 \-Retrieve and Rank can search for and present most relevant documents based on output from NLU